top of page

 1. Crinolines are a type of stiffened petticoat, often reinforced with materials like horsehair or nylon net.
 These crinolines are designed to create an even more pronounced shape and are typically used with dresses that require a significant amount of volume.
 They can be quite structured, giving the skirt a dramatic flair that is perfect for formal occasions.

-2. Hoops are another variation that utilizes circular frames to hold skirts away from the body.
+2. Hoops are another variation that utilises circular frames to hold skirts away from the body.
 This style is particularly effective for creating a bell-shaped silhouette, and it allows for ease of movement while maintaining the dress's shape.
 Hoops can be adjusted to various sizes, making them versatile for different styles of wedding gowns.

 3. Slips, on the other hand, are lighter undergarments that serve a different purpose altogether.
 They are primarily meant for modesty and to provide a smooth layer under the dress, preventing static cling and ensuring that the outer fabric flows seamlessly.
 While slips can add a slight amount of volume, they do not have the same structural impact as petticoats, crinolines, or hoops.